 Federal Empowerment Zone Program: What You Need To Know

 Last but certainly not least is the Federal Empowerment Zone Program, which offers its own set of appealing benefits.
-If your business operates within designated empowerment zones, you can claim wage credits of up to 20% of eligible wages paid annually per employee, with a cap of $15,000.
+If your business operates within designated empowerment zones, you can claim wage credits of up to 20% of eligible wages paid annually per employee, with a cap at $15,000.
 This can lead to potential savings of up to $3,000 per qualifying worker each year.

 Retroactively Claiming Your ERTC Benefits